9 of the Most Effective Strength Training Exercises You Can Do at Home

 Target muscles: Glutes, quads, hamstrings, and core

-- Lie face-up on the floor with your arms by your sides, your right foot on a bench (or other immovable object), and your left foot elevated so your thighs are parallel.
+- Lie on the floor with your arms by your sides, your right foot on a bench (or other immovable object), and your left foot elevated so your thighs are parallel.

 - Squeeze your glutes and push through your right foot, raising your hips until your body forms a straight line from your right knee to your shoulders.
 Make sure to keep your hips parallel with the floor throughout the movement.